0x27/BritCrypt/README.md

 Send yer cryptologically generated beer tokens to fuel further opensource software:
 [coinbase, for convenience](https://www.coinbase.com/infodox/), or the following bitcoin address: `13rZ67tmhi7M3nQ3w87uoNSHUUFmYx7f4V`

+## Other Implementations
+Implementations in C, PHP, Ruby, Python and NodeJS (as an NPM package) are coming soon.

 ## Bug Reports and Feature Requests
 Please submit all bug reports and feature requests to the [Github Issue Tracker](https://github.com/0x27/GitPass/issues)